SurPathHub/hacktoberfest-philippines/README.md

 ```
   git status
 ```
-- Pushing your repository to github.<br />
+- Push your repository to GitHub.<br />

 ```
   git push origin <name of your branch>
 ```

-- Pulling your request.
-Click on the Pull requests tab on the forked github repository.
-Note : A pull request allows your changes to be merged with the original project.<br />
+- Pull your request.
+Click on the `Pull Requests` tab on the forked GitHub repository.
+Note: a pull request allows your changes to be merged with the original project or repository.<br />

 ```
   click on pull request
 ```

-**Congrats you made a contribution!**
+**Congratulations!
+You successfully made a contribution!**

-Note: Wait for your changes to be merged
+Note: wait for your changes to be merged.

 <hr />

-<p align="center">Join our conversation on discord: <br>
+<p align="center">Join our conversation on Discord: <br>
   <a href="https://discord.com/invite/RATJsSGM9d">
     <img src="https://img.shields.io/discord/790101969413865472?logo=discord&style=for-the-badge" />
   </a>